Skip to main content

 Bingham line, a worked yield-stress example

-This worked example is a yield-stress fluid, a Bingham-plastic sludge pumped along a line.
+This worked example pumps one of them, a yield-stress sludge, along a 100 m line.
 It is a built-in network in Fluid Network Studio.
-It shows how the solver handles a fluid that will not move at all until the stress on it passes a threshold, and how it decides the flow regime for such a fluid using a transition criterion built for yield-stress materials rather than the ordinary Reynolds number.
+It shows how the solver handles a fluid with a yield stress, and how it decides the flow regime using a transition criterion built for yield-stress materials rather than the ordinary Reynolds number.

 The scenario